-GRADING SCALE REQUIRED TEXTS :
+REQUIRED TEXTS :

-Paolo Bultrini, Filippo Graziani, Nicoletta Magnani, Italian Espresso1, Alma Edizioni, 2006 RECOMMENDED TEXTS AND MATERIALS :
+Paolo Bultrini, Filippo Graziani, Nicoletta Magnani, Italian Espresso1, Alma Edizioni, 2006

+RECOMMENDED TEXTS AND MATERIALS :

 An English-Italian, Italian-English dictionary is strongly recommended.
+Susanna Nocchi, Nuova grammatica pratica della lingua italiana, Alma Edizioni, 2011

+COURSE NOTES

-S.Adorni - K.Primorac, English Grammar for Students of Italian, The Olivia and Hill Press, 2nd edition, 1995 COURSE NOTES -Attendance, which includes active and positive contributions to classes and lab sessions, is strongly recommended.
+-Attendance, which includes active and positive contributions to classes and lab sessions, is strongly recommended.
 Lack of attendance to class and labs will adversely affect your overall performance and will have a negative impact on your final grade.
-Since classes are 50-minutes in length and exercises begin at the start of each lesson, it is important to arrive on time regularly.
-Late arrivals are disruptive to the flow of the class. - Late assignments and missed tests policy : .
+It is important to arrive on time regularly.
+Late arrivals are disruptive to the flow of the class.

+- Late assignments and missed tests policy : .